tuxxbigwater/task-management-laravel-vue/README.md

   ./vendor/bin/sail npm run dev
 ```

+Your application should now be running on http://localhost.

 ### Front-end Deployment
 Build the assets
 ```sh
   ./vendor/bin/sail npm run build
 ```

-Now you can turn off your Vite development server, and you can still access your Vue application.
+Now, even if you turn off your Vite development server, you can still access your Vue application.